BasTesterink/WAM/README.md

 * runtime: The execution environment of the WAM.
 Here are all instructions executed and is the code stored.

 I welcome anybody to improve the source.

+Demo:

+Clone the repository and run the demo jar file using "java -jar demo.jar".
+It will launch the GUI, load resources/input2.txt, and query "q(A,B)".